Mythology Baby Names Fit for a Goddess or Titan

 Thor is a boy’s name of Norse origin, meaning “thunder.”
 In Norse mythology, Thor is the god of thunder and lightning often associated with great strength.

-Similar names: Thanatos, Theseus, Troy
+Similar names: Titan

 Zephyr